namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-You can change the line width, color and other visual properties inside `shapeForBoundingBox` if you
+You can change the line width, color and other visual properties inside
-like, of course.
-With the above code, however, we can already display exciting results like the
+`shapeForBoundingBox` if you like.
+With the above code, however, we can already
-following:
+display exciting results like the following:

 ![bounding box display](/images/google-ocr/bounding-box-display.png)